eid-privacy/eid-privacy.github.io/_posts/2025-10-14-crescent-longfellow-showdown.md

 # Longfellow breakdown

-In November 2024, Matteo Frigo and Abhi Shelat publish "Anonymous Credentials from ECDSA"[^longfellow].
+In November 2024, Matteo Frigo and Abhi Shelat published "Anonymous Credentials from ECDSA"[^longfellow].
 The paper describes a construction used for zero-knowledge presentations of mDoc with extremely good times:
 1.17s for the prover, 0.68s for the verifier on a Pixel 6 phone.
-In 2025, Google releases a public repository with [Longfellow-zk's code](https://github.com/google/longfellow-zk).
+In early 2025, Google releases a public repository with Longfellow-zk's code[^longfellow].

 The Longfellow-zk construction does not require any public setup or pre-computation from either parties.